NicheWorks

 Is it for existing repositories or new projects?

-It is much more strongly aligned with existing repositories, where change work needs to be scoped and shipped inside a real codebase.
+It is more strongly aligned with existing repositories, where change work needs to be scoped and shipped inside a real codebase.

-Does it include a full example?
+Does it include a worked example?

 Support this project